odfdata/team-archive/README.md

 # Team Archive

-Team Archive is a decentralized solution for hosting a company's archives on the Web3 platform.
+Team Archive is a decentralized solution for hosting a company's archives on the Web3.
 It leverages IPFS for file storage and FVM blockchain for smart contract logic to provide secure, decentralized, and immutable storage for sensitive company data.